-Picking the best camera phone is a tougher challenge than it ever has been, but if you’re looking for the best, then this guide is for you.
+Picking the best camera phone is a tougher challenge than it ever has been, iPhone, or Android?
+Apple, Google or Samsung?
+But, if you’re looking for the best, then this guide is for you.
 As more and more major manufacturers release more advanced camera phones, it’s getting harder to choose, don’t worry though, as we only include the best camera phones on this list.

-You are utterly spoiled for choice, as the prospective smartphone snapper – as there are options at various price points from Apple, Samsung, Google, Honor, Xiaomi, Vivo and Oppo.
+You are utterly spoiled for choice, as the prospective smartphone snapper – as there are options at various price points from Apple, Samsung, Google, Honor, Xiaomi, and Vivo.
 There are better features, higher resolutions and sharper lenses, more cameras, as well as options at budget prices.
 Aren’t you lucky?

 So, let’s get stuck into the best camera phones you can buy and don’t forget to download one of the best editing apps for smartphones.